Apostle85/signal-fire-messenger/README.md

-# Fullstack Messenger App with encryption
+# Fullstack Messenger App with Encryption

 Hello, i'm Eli and this is my University Diploma project - **Web-Messenger with End-to-End Encryption (E2EE)**